Île aux Aigrettes: Nature reserve and conservation

-Ile aux Aigrettes conserves the world's only remaining piece of "Mauritius Dry Coastal Forest" - a once plentiful vegetation type.
+Ile aux Aigrettes conserves the world's only remaining piece of Mauritius Dry Coastal Forest—a once plentiful vegetation type.
 It is therefore home to a large number of extremely rare or endangered species of plants and animals.

 Over several hundred years, indigenous flora and fauna was devastated by logging and invasive species.
 In this sense, the islet shared the same fate as the rest of Mauritius.
-The Dodo and the indigenous species of giant tortoise became extinct, as did many species of plant.
+The Dodo and the indigenous species of giant tortoise became extinct, as did many plant species.

 Relicts of some species survived though, and in 1965 the island was declared a nature reserve.
 There followed intense work to restore the vegetation and the few remaining indigenous animal species.
-In addition, several other species which had disappeared from the island - but survived elsewhere in Mauritius - were reintroduced.
+In addition, several other species which had disappeared from the island—but survived elsewhere in Mauritius—were reintroduced.

 Reptile species include the large, slow Telfairs Skink, several species of ornately coloured day gecko, and a population of non-indigenous Aldabra giant tortoise, brought to Île aux Aigrettes to take over the important ecological role of the extinct Mauritian tortoises.
 The large tortoises eat and spread the plant seeds and thereby help the forest to rejuvenate naturally.

-The rare, endemic ebony tree species, Diospyros egrettarum is named after this island, on which it is plentiful.
+The rare, endemic ebony tree species Diospyros egrettarum is named after this island, on which it is plentiful.